-Whatever your age, there are few of us who haven’t experienced some sort of skin blemish, colour change or ‘pigmentation’.
-From sunburn to hormonal changes and infections – skin colour changes can sometimes make us feel self-conscious, worried and searching for answers.
+Whatever your age, there are very few of us who haven’t experienced some sort of skin blemish, colour change or ‘pigmentation’.
+From sunburn to hormonal changes and infections – skin colour changes can sometimes make us feel self-conscious and searching for answers.

 We’ve talked to the professionals, read and researched medical books and tried to create an easy-to-digest blog that will help you understand what causes these skin alterations and how you can treat them.